 AT&T Senior Plans: Phones and Discounts for Seniors

-AT&T offers specialized phone plans for seniors seeking affordability and simplicity.
-Now, residents of any state ages 55 and older can access two lines of exclusive unlimited talk, text, and data plans for just $35 per line monthly.
-The cost of one line is $40 per month.
+AT&T offers specialized phone plans designed for seniors who seek affordability and simplicity.
+Now, residents of any state aged 55 and older can access two exclusive unlimited talk, text, and data plans for $60 per month for one line or $110 per month for two lines ($55 per line).

-Beyond competitive pricing, AT&T provides robust device options ranging from advanced smartphones to user-friendly flip phones with oversized buttons and hearing aid compatibility.
+Beyond competitive pricing, AT&T offers a wide range of device options, including advanced smartphones and user-friendly flip phones.
 Additional benefits include scam protection, mobile security apps, and 10 GB of hotspot data per month.
-What’s more, the new AT&T 55+ plan is available across the entire United States.
-AT&T delivers reliable nationwide coverage and senior-friendly options worth exploring.
+Moreover, the new AT&T 55+ plan offers highly affordable wireless service to seniors.

 FYI: If you don’t need data, then you can find a cellular plan from $10 per month.
 To compare providers, and to see just how low the prices go, check out our rundown of the best senior phone plans.